Captain Kit Carson's Complete Guide

 If you're choosing where to base your fishing trip in the Florida Keys, here's the honest comparison:

 The Gulf Stream is closer here than anywhere in the Keys.
 You spend less time running and more time fishing.
 The reef system is exceptional.
-The town is built around fishing culture — every marina, every tackle shop, every conversation is about fish.
+The town is built around fishing culture, where every marina, every tackle shop, and every conversation is about fish.
 No sprawling tourist traps eating your time.

 Bigger party scene, more charter boats, but the stream is further out.
 You're paying for more run time to get to the same fish.
 Better for wreck fishing and tarpon.
 More nightlife if that's your thing.